sidecartridge/sidecart-site-dev-docs/configuration.md

 2. **HTTPS Limitation**:
 {: .warning}
-**Attention**: The SidecarT board currently doesn't support HTTPS.
+The SidecarT board currently doesn't support HTTPS.
 Ensure that your server uses HTTP only.
 {: .warning}

 3. **Finalizing Setup**: After updating the configuration, save your changes and reboot the board in `Configurator` mode.